BartFlu/shopper/README.md

-Web app to store meal Recipes in an accesible and comfort way.
+Web app to store meal Recipes in an accessible and comfort way.
 Its goal is to make the planning of groceries shopping easier and more enjoyable.

-The main view allows user to search through stored recipes, add them to 'basket' or remove from it.
+The main view allows the user to search through stored recipes, add them to 'basket' or remove from it.
-Basket view gathers chosen recipes and generate the shopping list.
+Basket view gathers chosen recipes and generates the shopping list.
-Shopping list view allows to edit the list (for example remove the items that are in stock), add notes and send the list to desired email addres.
+Shopping list view allows users to edit the list (for example remove the items that are in stock), add notes and send the list to the desired email address.
-App is connected to ElasticSearch which is used to search recipes based on phrases in title.
+App is connected to ElasticSearch which is used to search recipes based on phrases in the title.
 It also offers api endpoints for further development.

-Right now it is deployed localy so login is no required however I plan to deploy it to the public host for easier access.
-Before that the authenticaation features will be added.
+Right now it is deployed locally so login is not required however I plan to deploy it to the public host for easier access.
+Before that the authentication features will be added.

 Near future plans:
 Improve recipe add view to make it easier to use and more intuitive